meshula/Nanocolor/Nanocolor.md

 if many values must be transformed it's far more efficient to reuse a color transform object.

-`NcRGBToXYZ` ~ return the CIEXYZ coordinates for an RGB color
+`NcRGBToXYZ` ~ return the XYZ coordinates for an RGB color

-`NcXYZToRGB` ~ return an RGB color given CIEXYZ coordinates
+`NcXYZToRGB` ~ return an RGB color given XYZ coordinates

 `NcInitColorSpace` ~ create an identity color space which can be further modified to create a color space object compatible with